 Benefits:

-• Antioxidants help alleviate inflammation and counteract many of its negative effects.
+Antioxidants help alleviate inflammation and counteract many of its negative effects.

-• Get longer lasting energy thanks to L-theanine which is known to slow the release of caffeine and provide energy longer.
+Get longer-lasting energy thanks to L-theanine, which is known to slow the release of caffeine and provide energy longer.

 Side Effects:

-• Possible sleeplessness if you consume too much caffeine later in the day.
+Possible sleeplessness if you consume too much caffeine later in the day.

 7. Licorice Root Tea

-Licorice root has a long history of usage across Asia and Europe, even dating back to the pharaohs of Ancient Egypt.
-Made from the root of the licorice plant, it has been used to treat an upset stomach, treat respiratory problems, and decrease inflammation.
-Contemporarily, people use licorice to remedy acid reflux and other intestinal issues.
+Licorice root has a long history of use across Asia and Europe, dating back to the pharaohs of Ancient Egypt.
+Made from the root of the licorice plant, it has been used to treat upset stomach, respiratory problems, and inflammation.

 Benefits:

-• Reduce harmful bacteria due to flavonoids that combat them.
+Reduce harmful bacteria due to flavonoids that combat them.

 Side Effects: